deedevopsguy/hello-world-bm/README.md

-Deploying a "Hello World" Application on AWS
+Deploying a "Hello World" Application on Bare Metal

 This project demonstrates how to deploy a simple "Hello World" application on AWS using a containerised approach.
 The application is built using Python and Flask, and is containerised using Docker.